grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-request-rate-limited

-This error occurs when the rate of requests per second is exceeded for this tenant.
+This error occurs when the rate of write requests per second is exceeded for this tenant.

 How it **works**:

-- There is a per-tenant rate limit on the requests per second, and it's applied across all distributors for this tenant.
+- There is a per-tenant rate limit on the write requests per second, and it's applied across all distributors for this tenant.
 - The limit is implemented using [token buckets](https://en.wikipedia.org/wiki/Token_bucket).

 How to **fix** it:

-- Increase the per-tenant limit by using the `-distributor.request-rate-limit` (requests per second) and `-distributor.request-burst-size` (number of requests) options.
+- Increase the per-tenant limit by using the `-distributor.request-rate-limit` (requests per second) and `-distributor.request-burst-size` (number of requests) options (or `request_rate` and `request_burst_size` in the runtime configuration).
+The configurable burst represents how many requests can temporarily exceed the limit, in case of short traffic peaks.
+The configured burst size must be greater or equal than the configured limit.

 ### err-mimir-ingestion-rate-limited